 - Respect to Artist: The de-accession of works will be accomplished in such a manner that it will not impugn the reputation of the artist or the artist’s body of work.
 Should the de-accession of works by living artists be required, the feelings of the artist should be respected and whenever possible, the artist should be consulted regarding the de-accession of the work of art.

 - Documentation of De-accessioned Objects: Full record of all exchanges and sales will be maintained.
 Records of the Art Gallery shall document the de-accession process and the final destination of the object.

-In the absence of a specific de-accession procedure for items in the University Museum, the above art de-accession procedure shall apply.
+- Museum Items: In the absence of a specific de-accession procedure for items in the University Museum, the above art de-accession procedure shall apply.
 The Dean of the College of Arts and Sciences is authorized to promulgate rules and procedures for the de-accession of museum items.